Serah-Wanjiru/End-year-project-informational-website/README.md

 - Details about the team
 - Support section where one can contact the team for more inquiries.
 ## Contributing
-We welcome contributions to enhance the TruxApp Informational Website.
+Contributions are open to the collaborators to enhance the TruxApp Informational Website.
 If you'd like to contribute, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or improvement.
 3. Make changes and commit them.